aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### MULTI_REGION_KEY support

 After deprecating `CUSTOMER_MANAGED` encryption mode, one of the new alternative will be `KEY_ARNS` mode.
-In this mode, the users are responsibile for creating the KMS keys, maintaining them and also adding ARNs to the global table construct.
+In this mode, the users are responsible for creating the KMS keys, maintaining them and also adding ARNs to the global table construct.
 This will add churn for the users.
-An RFC can be done for finalizing user experience around provisioning multi region KMS keys.
-What this probably would involve is creating a multi region KMS key for the user and also creating stacks with replicated KMS key in requested regions.
+An RFC can be created for finalizing user experience for provisioning multi region KMS keys.
+What this probably will involve is creating a multi region KMS key for the user and also creating stacks with replicated KMS key in requested regions.